amintarebecca9/HealthcareManagementSystem/README.md

 # HealthcareManagementSystem
+## Project Overview:

-The Healthcare Management System (HMS) is designed to digitize patient data management, enhance doctor-patient interaction, and incorporate AI-driven healthcare recommendations.
-It includes secure user authentication and role management to regulate access for doctors, patients, and staff.
-The system features electronic health records (EHR), allowing patients to upload medical history, lab reports, and prescriptions, while doctors can update consultation notes.
-A secure messaging and notification system facilitates doctor-patient communication and automated reminders for appointments and medications.
-Additionally, search and filtering functionalities enable quick retrieval of patient history, medications, and diagnoses.
-To ensure data security and compliance, the system integrates encryption and HIPAA-compliant security protocols, safeguarding sensitive medical information.
+The Healthcare Management System (HMS) is designed to digitize patient data management, enhance doctor-patient interactions, and integrate AI-driven healthcare recommendations.
+It provides a secure and efficient platform for managing electronic health records (EHR), appointment scheduling, and secure communication between patients and healthcare providers.

+Below are list of the features:

+Secure User Authentication & Role Management
+Access control for doctors, patients, and staff based on assigned roles.
+Role-based permissions ensure appropriate access to patient data.

+Electronic Health Records (EHR)
+Patients can upload medical history, lab reports, and prescriptions.
+Doctors can update consultation notes and track patient progress.

+Doctor-Patient Communication
+Secure messaging system for consultations and updates.
+Automated notifications and reminders for appointments and medications.

+Advanced Search & Filtering
+Quick retrieval of patient history, medications, and diagnoses.

+Data Security & Compliance
+End-to-end encryption to protect sensitive medical information.
+HIPAA-compliant security protocols for regulatory compliance.